From plantain weed to the chicken of the woods, you know that gathering your own food is a useful skill that everyone should have.

 Allow it to air dry for a day or two, and once your salts are dry, store them in tightly closed glass jars.
 You can store them for between six to nine months.

-To use them, pour some of your bath salts in a cotton bag (like an old clean sock), tie it up, and toss it in your bath with warm water.
+To use them, pour some of your bath salts into a cotton bag (like an old clean sock), tie them up, and toss it in your bath with warm water.

 Then you can pop in for a soak and enjoy.

 Lotion bars are fun and easy to make, and crafting them yourself out of plantain weed that you grew in your own backyard makes it even better.

 All you need is plantain-infused oil, shea, cocoa, or mango butter, beeswax, a heatproof canning jar, and heatproof silicone molds.